installation / performance / video / film

 A group of artists was invited to respond to the image of the future by choosing an Instagram filter as a self-image, generating a polyphonic thought-image that reflects on the potential role of art in contemporary discussions on climate change.
 Participation here signifies connection and communication, but also the capacity for distinction: the articulation of multiple perspectives on a shared subject.
 Through the interplay of old and new technologies, the project explores layers of diversity and differentiation, composing a digitalised public sphere that foregrounds the arts’ potentiality for agency.
 What emerges is a unified yet heterogeneous body as a shared reflection on the future and on the significance that artistic practice might hold in shaping critical and collective imaginaries around climate change.

-Notes on Hannah Arendt, 2022multimedia, video, monochrome, silent, printer, michrophone on tripod stand.
+multimedia, video, monochrome, silent, printer, michrophone on tripod stand.duration: 00:35 min.